Course Outline

 Understanding spaCy Modeling

-- Statistical modeling and prediction in public sector workflows
+- Statistical modeling and prediction in the context of public sector operations

 Using the SpaCy Command Line Interface (CLI)